 Before storing rhubarb, remove the leaves from the stalks.
 Refrigerate unwashed stalks, tightly wrapped in plastic for up to three weeks.

 Rhubarb is low in calories, composed of 95 percent water, contains potassium and a small amount of vitamin C. It also contains two grams of fiber per cup.
-Yummy jellies, jams, cakes, muffins, sauces, and beverages can be made with rhubarb.

 My Mother has been making this delicious jam recipe for as long as I can remember.
 All of my adult children love it!
-It also makes a great diy gift that’s perfect as a hostess or housewarming gift, teacher appreciation gift, birthday gift, etc… Just tie a cute ribbon around the top of the jar, add a loaf of fresh bread, place it all into a basket with a nice note and off ya go!
+It also makes a great DIY gift that’s perfect for a hostess or housewarming gift, teacher appreciation gift, birthday gift, etc… Just tie a cute ribbon around the top of the jar, add a loaf of fresh bread, place it all into a basket with a nice note and off ya go!

 We refrigerate this jam, however, it freezes really well too.
 I currently have 5 pints and 5 quarts in our basement freezer.
 I periodically give some away to family and friends.
 An opened jar of Homemade Rhubarb Strawberry Pineapple Jam will keep for weeks unless you are like my family and devour it within a matter of days!
-We use Ball Wide-Mouth Mason Canning Jars for all of our canning.
-You can also find Purple Heritage Collection Pint Jars that are fun when giving this jam as a diy gift.

 I hope that you enjoy this recipe as much as my family does.
 It really is an easy recipe; it just takes a little time.
 It’s totally worth it though.